Diploma in Management Studies

 Two courses from the following:

-Diploma in Management Studies students who are considering laddering into the Bachelor of Commerce are encouraged to review that program's requirements before selecting diploma elective courses.
-This helps ensure that students minimize the number of additional credits they require to complete the Bachelor of Commerce.
+If you enrol in the Diploma in Management Studies with the intention of laddering into the Bachelor of Commerce, you are encouraged to review that program's requirements before selecting elective courses for the Diploma in Management Studies.
+This helps to ensure that you minimize the number of additional credits required to complete the Bachelor of Commerce.